berops/claudie/docs/troubleshooting/troubleshooting.md

 ### Locked state

-Once you are already in the directory with all TF files, run the following command:
+Once you are in the directory with all TF files, run the following command:

 ```
 terraform force-unlock <lock-id>